 - 1 yard of 54″+ wide medium to heavy weight cotton, mid-weight canvas or similar for the apron pockets as well as the main front and back panels for the mitt

-- Scrap or ⅓ yard of standard weight cotton for the mitt lining
+- Scrap or ⅓ yard of quilting weight cotton for the mitt Lining

 - Scrap or ⅓ yard of insulating fleece for the mitt; we used Insul-Bright by the Warm Company